Skip to main content

 Our contract management framework and central contracts register ensure consistency across Livv and allow contracts to be managed and actioned accordingly.
 Contract managers are required to maintain and review contract records including evidence of supplier policies and procedures.
 We carry out contract monitoring reviews on a sample basis.

-Work to enhance understanding of risk in our supply chains in 2024-25 has enabled a greater focus on due diligence both prior to contract award and throughout the contract lifecycle.
-Whilst activity to date has focussed on our higher risk supply chains, there are plans to continue this activity to embed supply chain risk management across the Group.
+Work to enhance understanding of risk in our supply chains in 2025-26 has enabled a greater focus on due diligence both prior to contract award and throughout the contract lifecycle.

 Assessing the Risk